 This code is the return code issued by the assembler when it returns control to the Operating System.
 The IBM-supplied cataloged procedures include a COND parameter on the linkage edit and execution steps.
-The COND parameter prevents execution of these steps if the return code from the assembler is 8 cr greater.
-Thus errors with \\\ERROR\\\ in the message prevent the assembled program from link editing or executing.
-Errors with \\WARNING\\ in the message do not.
+The COND parameter prevents execution of these steps if the return code from the assembler is 8 or greater.
+Thus errors with ERROR in the message prevent the assembled program from linkage editing or executing.
+Errors with WARNING in the message do not.